vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 If bottom tier consist instance of *Node* class then object is a fractal.
 It is potencial infinity object.<br/>

 Now we represent simple example of non-standard element.<br/> Infinitely large linked list is a list such that has rewrite operation.
-Let *List* be class of linked list.
+Let *List* be class of linked list, let *Item* be class of list item.
 For *List*, defined next rewrite operation:
 ```
 void leftRewrite() {